-Family income supplement (income tested): £0.70 is paid for every £1 of income that falls below the prescribed threshold.
+Employed person's allowance (income tested): £0.70 is paid for every £1 of income that falls below the prescribed threshold.
 The benefit is paid weekly or monthly.
 Awards can be made for between four and 26 weeks and can be renewed thereafter.